28 September . 2018

 How to Play Pickleball—Estrella’s Favorite Outdoor Game

 Despite its name, there are no pickles involved in pickleball.
 A hybrid of tennis and badminton, Pickleball was actually named after the inventor’s pup, who loved chasing the ball while everyone played.
 This oddly titled game has grown in popularity over the years and the residents of Estrella are hooked!
-On four dedicated pickleball courts in South Lake Park and six pickleball courts in CantaMia, the 95-member Estrella Pickleball Club can master their skills and engage in some friendly competition.
-This club welcomes novice and expert players alike!
+On four striped pickleball courts in South Lake Park and six pickleball courts in CantaMia, residents can master their skills and engage in some friendly competition.

 Picking Up Pickleball